drug-design/course/docs/chapters/structure-based-design.md

 #### Limitation of the 6-Membered Ring Scaffold

-The 6-membered ring did not provide the proper directions to reach the two other pockets.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/limitation-6-membered-ring-scaffold-f19e6f2b'><i class='fa fa-play' aria-hidden='true'></i></button>The 6-membered ring did not provide the proper directions to reach the two other pockets.

 ![](https://media.drugdesign.org/course/structure-based-design/alt1_9_14_2_1.png){: loading=lazy }

 #### The 7-Membered cyclic Urea Scaffold

-The 7-membered cyclic urea provided the exact stereochemical features to anchor to the aspartates, to mimic the structural water molecule and to provide the correct directions of substitution for accessing to the four hydrophobic pockets.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/7-membered-cyclic-urea-scaffold-f43a2e16'><i class='fa fa-play' aria-hidden='true'></i></button>The 7-membered cyclic urea provided the exact stereochemical features to anchor to the aspartates, to mimic the structural water molecule and to provide the correct directions of substitution for accessing to the four hydrophobic pockets.

 ![](https://media.drugdesign.org/course/structure-based-design/snap_v1_c6_9_14_s3.png){: loading=lazy }

 #### Design of the Cyclic Urea XK-263

-All this effort led to the design and modeling of an entirely novel series of potent inhibitors: cyclic urea compounds such as XK-263 (pKi = 0.31 nM).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/design-cyclic-urea-xk-263-b6a7a14e'><i class='fa fa-play' aria-hidden='true'></i></button>All this effort led to the design and modeling of an entirely novel series of potent inhibitors: cyclic urea compounds such as XK-263 (pKi = 0.31 nM).
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.